guidefari/here_hugo/content/note/Start-With-Abundance.md

 title: "Start With Abundance"
 date: 2022-03-30T20:56:07+02:00
 description: Reflections on lessons taught by David Perell & Tiago Forte, and how I'm applying it in organising my knowledge work.
 In this example, we focus on how it's helping with my music organisation.
-tags: [second-brain, podcast, music, curating]
+tags: [second-brain, podcast, music, curating, writing]
 ---

 # Intro